 While ginger can be beneficial, incorporating it with other natural remedies may help to improve results, such as:

-- Ginkgo Biloba for Vitiligo treatment: Shown to slow vitiligo progression by reducing oxidative stress.
+- Ginkgo Biloba: Shown to slow vitiligo progression by reducing oxidative stress.

 - Black Seed Oil: Contains thymoquinone, which may stimulate pigmentation.